toidang92/toidang92.github.io/_posts/2016-09-28-postgresql-best-practices.md

 SELECT * FROM users WHERE name LIKE 'bar%'
 ```

-## 2 comparison operator on 1 condition
+## VII.
+2 comparison operator on 1 condition

 Example: